-Senior Fellow Erik Edman’s Action Project addressed the issue of identity politics, despite its noble theoretical background, it has also had certain negative side-effects in the coherence and unity of progressive struggles within society and across borders.
+Erik’s project also addressed the issue of identity politics.
+“Despite its noble theoretical background, it has also had certain negative side-effects in the coherence and unity of progressive struggles within society and across borders”, says Erik.

 In order to help all progressives, it is imperative to help them unite under a common banner.

-Erik and fellow members of the Democracy in Europe Movement 2025 board found a local group of volunteers who were willing to host them.
-They created an application form for prospective participants where they had to outline their field of activity, why they wished to participate and how they were planning to use what they would learn rom The Academy.
-The Academy created a document for their members about how to organize future Academy events.
-They have encouraged more local groups of their movement and beyond to organize similar events and are prepare to support those who take the initiative.
+Erik and his team found a local group of volunteers who were willing to host them.
+They created an application form for prospective participants where they had to outline their field of activity, why they wished to participate and how they were planning to use what they would learn from The Academy.